the-crypt-keeper/can-ai-code/README.md

 ## From My Basement to the Future

-This research happened on consumer hardware in my basement.
-Two 3090s, some blown fuses, and a lot of curiosity about whether these systems are actually thinking or just getting very good at statistical pattern matching.
+This research is happening on consumer hardware in my basement.
+Two RTX3090s, some blown fuses, and a lot of curiosity about whether these systems are actually thinking or just getting very good at statistical pattern matching.

 The preliminary results suggest it's both.
 Different architectures exhibit genuinely different cognitive profiles, but they all hit hard walls when pushed beyond their comfort zones.
 The question isn't whether AI can think—it's *how* different AIs think, and what the limits of those different approaches are.